DanniBot/ask-stardew-wiki/src/assets/about.md

 ## 🤔 Is This an AI?

-**No. This is a Search Engine based on Retrieval-Augmented Generation (RAG), without a generative LLM integration**.
+**No. This is a Search Engine based on Retrieval-Augmented Generation (RAG), without a generative LLM integration** [[checkout how I build it from scratch](https://github.com/DanniBot/RAG-from-scratch-for-stardew-valley-wiki)].
 To be clear:

 | Wiki's search  | This Tool ✅ | An AI Chatbot |
 | -------- | ------- | ------- |